 When to do it: Late May to June, once your grass is actively growing.

-Gary Forrester, a Horticulture Extension Agent at Horry County Extension Service, Clemson University, also points out that “removing thick thatch layers in spring in warm-season lawns will keep the growing points of the turf close to the soil surface, which will help protect the buds from freezing temperatures later in the year.”
-Spring dethatching not only improves nutrient and water uptake now but also helps your lawn survive winter stress better.
+Gary Forrester, a horticulture extension agent at Horry County Extension Service, Clemson University, says “Removing thick thatch layers in spring in warm-season lawns will keep the growing points of the turf close to the soil surface, which will help protect the buds from freezing temperatures later in the year.”

-Call in a Pro in Columbia
+Hire a Lawn Care Pro in Columbia

 Spring in Columbia is beautiful, but it’s also busy.
 Between warming weather, unpredictable spring rains, and your own to-do list, getting your lawn ready for summer can feel overwhelming.

-If the idea of raking, mowing, fertilizing, and fighting weeds makes you groan, you don’t have to tackle it alone.
-LawnStarter has local pros in Columbia who can handle the heavy work, follow the perfect spring schedule for Bermuda, Zoysia, or Centipede, and make sure your grass grows thick, green, and ready for the long, hot summer.
-Even better, they’re available across South Carolina, from Charleston to your backyard in the Midlands.
+LawnStarter has lawn care pros in Columbia who can handle the heavy work, follow the perfect spring schedule for Bermuda, Zoysia, or Centipede, and make sure your grass grows thick, green, and ready for the long, hot summer.

 Plus, if you want your yard to look even better, our Columbia pros also provide landscaping services.
 You can sit back, enjoy your morning coffee, and watch your lawn thrive without the stress.

-What to Read Next:
+Read Next:

 — Best Native Plants for South Carolina